holistic-web/home-orchestrator/.project/roadmap.md

 - terminology for 'Themes' (being the state of things) and 'Scenes' (a mode for an individual nanoleaf light) should be swapped

+- We should look at adding automatic deployment on merge to master, maybe using something like https://gist.github.com/naesheim/18d0c0a58ee61f4674353a2f4cf71475

 ## Multiple Users

 - the sign up screen should allow a user to create a personal network if they haven't already.